Welcome, Incoming JD Students!

 Chicago, IL 60611

-- All incoming JD students are required to have a computer that meets or exceeds the University's recommended guidelines.
+- All incoming students are required to have a computer that meets or exceeds the University's recommended guidelines.

 - Orientation Week Schedule (pdf) - This schedule is tentative and subject to minor revisions.
 A final schedule will be available during Orientation.